 3 weeks ahead of departure.
 The permission need to be arranged through a travel and tour company.
 Cruises range from three to eight days and can include, sailing, kayaking, hiking, snorkeling and diving.
 Private charters are possible.

 Since 1.
 September 2015 it is officially allowed to operated day tours into the Archipelago.
 Tourist still need to arrange this with a licensed tour operator.
-The tour operator has to apply for permission only two days before departure.
+The tour operator has to apply for permission only one days before departure.
 Possible day tours are:

-- Marcus Island (Snorkeling Trip)
+- Marcus Island (Relaxing Beach Trip)

 - Mergui Island (Bird Watching and Village Life)

 - Dome Island (Sea Gypsies -Moken people- and beautiful beaches)

 - Kyail Laik Island and Dana Theik Di Island (Snorkeling)

 We like to mention that individual travelers are currently allowed to take a fishing boat from Myeik to the closer islands without any permission.
 However it is not possible to visit a postcard beach as the nearby islands are situated in the mangroves.
 The surrounding waters are murky and the beaches are more brown than white.
 The fishing boats are too slow to take passengers further out and overnight stays on the islands for individual travelers are prohibited.
 Alternative there is a public ferry to Kyunsu Island in the morning for a visit to a fishing village.
 Travelers will need to return in the afternoon.

 There are no dive centers in Dawei, Myeik or Kawthaung.
 Diving is only possible on live aboard cruises.